Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Adaptive Universal Trust-Region Method

 \section{The Adaptive Universal Trust-Region Method}

-In the above sections, we have provided a concise analysis of the universal trust-region method that applies uniformly to different problem classes.
-Nevertheless, the limitation of \autoref{cond.function or gradient} lies in its reliance on the unknown Lipschitz constant, rendering it challenging to implement.
-To enhance the practicality of our method, we provide an adaptive universal trust-region method (\autoref{alg.adaptivenewTR}), we show that with modified descent conditions and corresponding strategy, the method meets desiderata \ref{des.D_1}, \ref{des.D_2} and \ref{des.D_4}.
-However, the design of an accelerated adaptive trust-region method remains unknown, resulting in \autoref{alg.adaptivenewTR} falling short of satisfying \ref{des.D_3}.
+In the above sections, we have provided a concise analysis of the universal trust-region method that applies uniformly to both convex and nonconvex optimization.
+Nevertheless, the limitation of \autoref{cond.function or gradient} lies in its reliance on the unknown Lipschitz constant, which brings the challenge for efficient implementation.
+To enhance the capability of our method in practice, we provide an adaptive universal trust-region method (\autoref{alg.adaptivenewTR}), we show that it can preserve the global complexity of the simple strategy and find $\epsilon$-SOSPs.
+Also, the local convergence can be improved to quadratic.